syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 <img alt="Export DataGrid to Excel format" src="Images\export-to-pdf\maui-datagrid-export-datagrid-to-pdf.png" width="689"/>

-N> SfDataGrid cannot export the DataGridTemplateColumn to PDF or Excel,  since we cannot get the loaded views and draw them with the particular range, values etc from DataGridTemplateColumn.
+N> SfDataGrid cannot export the DataGridTemplateColumn to PDF or Excel due to the inability to access the loaded views and accurately capture their content and layout in a specific range and value from the DataGridTemplateColumn.

 ## Exporting options

 ### Exclude columns when exporting

-By default, all the columns (including hidden columns) in the SfDataGrid will be exported to PDF.
-To exclude some particular columns when exporting to PDF, add those columns to `DataGridPdfExportingOption.ExcludeColumns` list.
+By default, all columns, including hidden columns, are exported to PDF in the SfDataGrid.
+If you want to exclude specific columns during PDF export, you can add those columns to the `DataGridPdfExportingOption.ExcludeColumns` list.

 {% tabs %}
 {% highlight c# %}